MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 After [creating a measure](#create-a-measure), you see a list of measures on the **Measures** page.

 You'll find information about the measure type, the creator, creation date, status, and state.
-When you select a measure from the list, you can see a preview of its output and download a .CSV file.
+When you select a measure from the list, you can preview the output and download a .CSV file.

 To refresh all of your measures at the same time, select **Refresh all** without selecting a specific measure.

 > [!div class="mx-imgBorder"]
 > ![Actions to manage single measures](media/measure-actions.png "Actions to manage single measures")

-You can also select a measure from the list and perform one of the following actions:
+Select a measure from the list for the following options:

 - Select the measure name to see its details.
 - **Edit** the configuration of the measure.